 On Air Now

-Jerusalem is one of the most famous songs ever written.
-The hymn takes it works from a poem by William Blake and it’s often put forward as an alternative English national anthem
+‘Jerusalem’ takes its words from a poem by William Blake and is often put forward as an alternative English national anthem.

 And did those feet in ancient time

 Walk upon England's mountains green?

 And was the holy Lamb of God